rmflight/reviews.McDermottMDR/README.md

 matches the PP-PRE and TMR-PRE, including the PP and TMR scores as part of the match.
 Therefore I recommend:

-* Having a better description of the PP and TMR scores
+* Having a better description of the PP and TMR scores in Methods

-* Justification for their inclusion in MDRPred.
-I am guessing that the accuracy drops precipitously without them, but there is nothing in the text currently describing why they are needed.
+* Justification for the inclusion of PP-PRE and TMR-PRE in MDRPred.
+Currently the only justification is "Because we believed ...".
+I would hazard a guess that the accuracy drops precipitously without them, but there is nothing in the text currently describing why they are needed.